svensevenslow/Firetower-Proposal/README.md

        -d dir_name for --directory=dir_name

 The other side of improved user experience is better cross-terminal compatibility.
-As part of the project, we’ll attempt to check terminal compatibility of Firetower with commonly used terminals such as xterm, gnome-terminal, guake, iTerm, Windows Shell based on time constraints.
+As part of the project, we’ll attempt to check terminal compatibility of Firetower with commonly used terminals such as xterm, gnome-terminal, guake, iTerm based on time constraints.

 **TIMELINE**